What is retrenchment?

 Retrenchment can include layoffs, downsizing, or early retirement programs.
 It can have significant consequences for employees and the organization as a whole, and is generally considered a last resort after other cost-saving measures have been exhausted.

-What is the Purpose for Retrenchment?
+What is the purpose of retrenchment?

 Some common reasons for retrenchment include: